comp426-2022-spring/a99-talitha/docs/ENDPOINTS.md

-### React/ /app/ logging in, signing up, get pollen api,   (GET)
+### Using React

-There was an issue with implementing one of the Pollen APIs to the original Node.js framework.
 Since this project uses a React.js framework, these are pseudo endpoints that explain the program behavior based on various user interactions.

 ### /app/